 Custodial credit risk is the risk that in the event of a bank failure, the School District's deposits may not be returned to it.
 The School District does not have a deposit policy for custodial credit risk.
-At June 30, 2020, School District had deposits with a carrying amount of \$2,103,915.91, which includes \$615,422.97 in Certificate of Deposits that are reported as investments.
-The School District has a bank balance of \$2,616,763.42.
-The bank balances insured by Federal depository insurance were \$750,000.00 and the bank balances collateralized with securities by the pledging financial institution's trust department or agent in the School District's name were \$1,866,763.42.
+At June 30, 2020, the School District had deposits with a carrying amount of \$4,722,141.10 and a bank balance of \$5,099,254.14.
+The bank balances insured by Federal depository insurance were \$525,000.00 and the bank balances collateralized with securities held by the pledging financial institution in the School District's name were \$3,929,335.13.